 Sarah Gorman, a native of Texas, lives in Midland, Michigan.
-She graduated from Texas Christian University and Duke University and teaches English and professional writing at Saginaw Valley State University.
+She graduated from Texas Christian University and Duke University and teaches English at Saginaw Valley State University.
 Her interests include music, design, and health policy, as well as language.

 Born and raised in Overland Park, Kansas, Anne Graue now writes poetry and teaches writing and literature online for two universities from her home in the Lower Hudson Valley of New York.
 She also holds the position of Area Chair for English for the University of Phoenix.
 She earned a Bachelor of Arts degree in Creative Writing and Literature from Kansas State University and a Master of Arts in Teaching English at the secondary and college levels from Columbia University Teachers College.
 Her poems have been published in Paradigm, Compass Rose, and The 5-2: Crime Poetry Weekly.